 - Some background into the UP/UPC system and what it means for your current EP patent rights

 - Preparing strategies and activities to ensure optimal use of the new system once launched

 - Why might your organisation opt out and other decision-making strategies

 - Pros and cons of selecting a Unitary Patent over a conventional EP patent

 - How will the new system impact existing and future license agreements

 - Selecting the new Unified Patent Court over National Courts for future litigation

-There are still many questions, and few of them are easy to answer, but decisions will have to be made soon as it appears to be only a matter of time before the new UP/UPC system comes into force, likely on 1st June 2023.
+There are still many questions, and few of them are easy to answer, but decisions will have to be made as the UP/UPC system entered force on Thursday 1st June 2023.